 SYMPTOMS AND SIGNS OF BRAIN METASTASIS

-- Radiation Therapy - Also called radiotherapy, is effective for treating some brain metastases.
-Unlike chemotherapy, radiation therapy's effectiveness is not limited by the blood brain barrier and can penetrate the brain to kill cancer cells.
+• Radiation Therapy – Also called radiotherapy, this form of treatment uses targeted radiation to destroy cancer cells and preserve healthy cells.
+Radiation therapy is often very effective at treating brain metastasis since the radiation can penetrate the blood-brain barrier and can penetrate the brain to kill cancer cells.

-- Chemotherapy - This method uses medication to kill the cancer cells.
-Traditionally, chemotherapy has a limited role in treating brain metastasis due to the blood-brain barrier, which restricts what can travel from the blood into the brain, and prevents many chemotherapy drugs from entering the brain.
-However, newer drugs may be able to pass through this blood brain barrier to help control the brain metastasis.
+• Chemotherapy – This method uses medication to kill cancer cells.
+Unfortunately, chemotherapy can sometimes have a limited effect when treating brain metastasis due to the blood-brain barrier, which restricts what can travel from the blood into the brain.
+While this barrier may prevent some chemotherapy drugs from entering the brain, there are newer drugs which show promise.

 EXTERNAL BEAM RADIATION THERAPY FOR BRAIN METASTASIS

 At Southeast Radiation Oncology Center, we specialize in helping patients fight cancer with radiation focused treatments that are safe and effective.
 External beam radiation therapy is one such treatment method that can help combat various forms of cancer, including brain metastasis.
 Our doctors and caring staff are passionate about making treatment as comfortable as possible for our patients, and with external beam radiation therapy, treatment sessions only last a few minutes and are completely painless.

 When treating brain metastasis, external beam radiation therapy can be used to treat the entire brain, or target specific parts of the brain affected by the cancerous or malignant cells with more concentrated radiation called “stereotactic radiosurgery”.
 It is also possible for both of these treatment methods to be used simultaneously.